 Health Insurance Coverage

-I am a preferred provider for BCBS, Cigna and Aetna and will bill directly for you if you have coverage.
+I am a preferred provider for BCBS, Cigna, Allways and Aetna and will bill directly for you if you have coverage.
 Please call your insurance company and ask if nutrition is covered as well as acceptable conditions for CPT code 97803.
 Some insurance plans impose treatment restrictions such as limiting the number of sessions and/or the allowable diagnoses.

 BCBS of Massachusetts: Almost every BCBS of Massachusetts plan covers nutrition consultations.
 If you have a PPO you do not need a referral.

 If you have an HMO you may need a referral from your PCP.
 You can provide your PCPs office with my National Provider Identifier number (NPI) which is 1538197405.
 (Some medical groups such as Harvard Vanguard will not offer referrals outside of their network.)

 Allways, and Aetna: A few Aetna and Allways plans cover nutrition.
 Check your plan for coverage details.